typemiguel/WalnutiQ/README.md

       + model = images used in testing the MARK II model.
   - src
       + model
-          - MARK_II = classes containing the core logic for the brain model.MARK_II,
+          - MARK_II = classes containing the core logic for the brain model.MARK_I,
                       Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
           - ConnectTypes = classes allow the different brain components in MARK II to